surge-synthesizer/shortcircuit-xt/doc/Sprints.md

 audio state now jsut the rest in the about screen).
 Fix some plugininfra lin (#487).
 Add a few more SFZ opcodes so oddy's clarinet loads.

+And a little extra. lipol -> basic blocks and the phase mod ported.

 ## Day 42 (2023-04-02)

 Again a slow dev day.
 Some more fixes to my SF2 fixes which I think will solve